unawarexi/unawarexi/README.md

 I'm a son, brother and most important a Developer

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my: javascript skills, ALX-S.E.
 - 🌱 I’m currently learning Everything that's important
 - 👯 I’m looking to collaborate on frontend or backend roles
 - 🤔 I’m looking for help with intership or employment